ACTCollaboration/moby2/docs/installation.rst

 Get moby2
 ---------

 Use git to clone the moby2 repository.
-Our main copy is a private repo on github.com:
+Our main copy is a public repo on github.com:

 .. code-block:: shell